-When I received a corporate pat-on-the-back (with a financial award), my mother suggested that I spend it on jewellery instead of frittering it away on clothes, books and shoes.
+When I received a corporate pat on the back (with a financial award), my mother suggested that I spend it on jewellery instead of frittering it away on clothes, books and shoes.
 Mum still believes in jewellery being a good investment.
 It took months but I finally agreed.
 I went diamond-shopping.
 I’ve never been a girly girl but might I be a material girl?

 It was not the first major purchase I’ve ever made, not even the first time I’ve bought jewellery.
 On my first job, I saved up to buy my father a new cellphone and my mother, a diamond ring.
 That was a funny feeling.
 A memorable feeling, a funny one and one I’ll treasure all my life…the exhilarating thrill that comes from being able to buy something for the people you love, who have provided for you, all your life.

 But when I went big-purchase-shopping again, a few years later, it just was different.
 A different kind of different.
 Inside my head, despite all the freedom of financial independence and mental release, my liberation has a few gaps in it.
 Like little stitches still binding me to old ways of being, long after I’ve snipped away the life I want to wear.

 Diamonds are usually received as gifts, not bought for oneself.
 Gifted by a man…a father, a brother, a lover, a husband.
 If diamonds are a girl’s best friend, it’s because those sparkly stones carry the monetary value that they were bought for, but also the power of being cherished and indulged by men.
 For years, diamonds have been financially tangible tokens of men’s allegiance to those women.
 They continue to be so.